galah92/matnet/README.md

 x = msg.Get('field1'); % of NET.Object[] class
 y = cellfun(@double, cell(msg.Get('field1'))); % a MATLAB vector
 ```
+The field value must be a MATLAB matrix or cell array!

 * To send a message, do `MatNet.MatNet.UpdatesQueue.Enqueue(msg);`
 * To recieve commands, do `msg = MatNet.MatNet.UpdatesQueue.Dequeue();`